b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 # Presentation Mode
 It is possible to share, save, and bookmark scripting projects using the 'tools/share/share project' button.

 To share a less visually cluttered version of the project (for using rather than building) the user can select 'tools/share/create presentation' and open a presentation editor.
-The presentation editor provides a list of potentially user-editable blocks from the project source and introduces the layout block which is used to create rows and columns in a webpage application, new layout cells can be added using the buttons located on the block (center-right and center-bottom).
+The presentation editor provides a list of potentially user-editable blocks from the project source and introduces the layout block which is used to create rows and columns in a webpage application.
+New layout cells can be added using the buttons located on the block (center-right and center-bottom).

 Adding user-editable blocks to a layout block will allow the end-user to change the input in the web-application page.